 So you’re interested in a Roth IRA?
-In that case, there are some important rules you should know about.
+In that case, there are some important rules you should know about as you plan for retirement.
 One of the reasons people love Roth IRAs is that they come without some of the requirements attached to traditional IRAs.
 That doesn’t mean that anything goes, however.
 The IRS still has rules and requirements.
 Here’s what you need to know about Roth IRAs.

 Here are the Roth IRA rules: